sourcehut-mirrors/chawan/doc/css.md

   element node or a text node with non-whitespace contents.
 (Modeled after `-moz-first-node` and `-moz-last-node`.)

+* If `buffer.mark-links` is set, the `::-cha-link-marker` pseudo-element will be generated on all anchor elements.

 ## Rendering quirks

 These are willful violations of the standard, usually made to better fit